 - an isothermal transport box or a rigid puncture proof thermally insulated cooler for transport of non-cryopreserved HPC.
-There should be a validation for the transport device in place (see WG validation of transport boxes); - coolant packs or isothermal temperature shells; - packaging material to protect glass tubes; - programmed data loggers or thermometers with an exterior temperature display if required by the Registry or TC; - disposable gloves for assistance with inspection of HPCs - labels for transport container; - labels required by the sending and/or receiving registry.
+There should be a validation for the transport device in place (see WMDA recommendation on validation); - coolant packs or isothermal temperature shells; - packaging material to protect glass tubes; - programmed data loggers or thermometers with an exterior temperature display if required by the registry or transplant centre; - disposable gloves for assistance with inspection of HPCs; - labels for transport container; - labels required by the sending and/or receiving registry.